-- The professional requirements for teachers shall be 18 semester hours, at least 8 of which shall be in student teaching.
-Practice teaching should include actual experience in all phases of a teacher's work with a minimum of 144 clock hours devoted to the total experiences and with not less than 90 clock hours in actual observation, participation, and teaching. . . .
-Practice teaching should be preceded and supplemented by observation and other types of experiences with children, parents, and teachers in a variety of situations. - 2.
-Other Professional Courses 9 to 10 hrs.
+Student Teaching .
+Student Teaching The professional requirements for teachers shall be 18 semester hours, at least 8 of which shall be in student teaching.
+Practice teaching should include actual experience in all phases of a teacher's work with a minimum of 144 clock hours devoted to the total experiences and with not less than 90 clock hours in actual observation, participation, and teaching Practice teaching should be preceded and ing. . .
+Practice teaching should be preceded and supplemented by observation and other types of experiences with children, parents, and teachers in a variety of situations.

 There shall be a minimum of 9 semester hours of professional courses in addition to student teaching in the following areas:

-a.
-Child Growth and Developmentb.
+in the following areas: a.
+Child Growth and Development

+b.
 Fundamentals of Secondary Education c.
 Organization and Administration of the Public School System